Nehonix-Team/ret-compiler/docs/FIELD-TYPES.md

 # Field Types Reference

-Complete guide to all field types available in Fortify Schema, with examples and constraints.
+Complete guide to all field types available in ReliantType, with examples and constraints.

 ## 📚 Table of Contents